serjmax/ACDC/washer-repair.md

 ---
 layout: index
 keyword: Washer repair
-title: Washer repair
+title: Fast and professional washer repair
-subtitle: "Fast and professional diagnostic and repair washer.
+subtitle: "Diagnostic and repair.
 Servicing all brands of washers.
 We work in Dallas, TX and surrounding areas."
 ---